quadbio/scRNAseq_analysis_vignette/Tutorial.md

 Multiple toolkits and analytic frameworks have been developed to facilitate scRNA-seq data analysis.
 These options include but are not limit to [Seurat](https://satijalab.org/seurat/), developed by Rahul Satija's Lab in R, and [scanpy](https://icb-scanpy.readthedocs-hosted.com/en/stable/), developed by Fabian Theis's Lab in Python.
 Both toolkits provide functions and rich parameter sets that serve most of the routine analysis that one usually does on scRNA-seq data.
 However, one should be aware that these analytic frameworks do not cover all the interesting analyses that one can do when analyzing data.
 It is also important to get to know other tools for scRNA-seq data analysis.

 Since this is a tutorial for beginners, we will mostly introduce how to use Seurat to analyze your scRNA-seq data in R. At the end, we will also mention some other additional tools (e.g. presto, destiny, Harmony, simspec, etc.), which provide additional functionalities that you may miss if you only use Seurat.
+In the most recent update, we also provide the briefly example of some commonly used advanced analysis, such as RNA velocity.

 ## Preparation
 This tutorial assumes that the sequencing data preprocessing steps, including base calling, mapping and read counting, have been done.
 10x Genomics has its own analysis pipeline [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) for data generated with the 10x Genomics Chromium Single Cell Gene Expression Solution.
 At the end of the Cell Ranger pipeline, a count matrix is generated.
 If your scRNA-seq data is generated using another technology (e.g. well-based experiments using Smart-Seq2 and others), the Cell Ranger pipeline is likely unapplicable, and you will have to find another solution to generate the count matrix.